huangfeng95/Sparse-Ghost-Module/README.md

-# MKUO dataset
-the underwater organism dataset Multiple Kinds of Underwater Organisms (MKUO).

-# Sparse Ghost Module
+## Sparse Ghost Module: A Lightweight Module Designed for the Object Detection Networks
 Sparse Ghost Module-related function were listed in Sparse Ghost Module.py (in YOLOv5 format).